Fourqua/Roblox-Development-Toolkit/HealthBar/README.md

 # HealthBar

-A HUD health bar that displays current and max health with a smooth animated fill.
-Color shifts from green to red as health drops.
-Fades out when full and reappears on damage.
+A simple HUD health bar with health numbers.
+Sits at the bottom center of the screen, animates on damage and healing, and shifts from green to red as health drops.

 ---

 ## Overview

-Builds a `ScreenGui` directly in the player's `PlayerGui` at runtime — no need to create any UI in Studio.
-The bar sits at the bottom center of the screen and animates smoothly using `TweenService` on every health change.
-The fill color lerps between green and red based on the health percentage.
-When health is full the bar fades out after a short delay to keep the screen clean.
+Builds a `ScreenGui` directly in the player's `PlayerGui` at runtime — no UI setup needed in Studio.
+The fill bar animates smoothly using `TweenService` and lerps between green and red based on health percentage.
+The health number updates every time health changes.

 ---